vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 - 🔬 Improve continuously.
 - ❤️ Give back.

-To find out more more about Tanzu foundational principles click [here](/outcomes/application-development-how-we-work/principles/).
+To find out more about Tanzu foundational principles click [here](/outcomes/application-development-how-we-work/principles/).

 There are two engineering principles that you may find particularly